 - 1. Connect the power plug of the battery charger to a household power outlet. - 2.
-Open the lid of the charging port, and connect the charging plug to the charging port on the cover.
+Open the lid of the charging port, and connect the charging plug to the charging port on the frame.

-- Do not connect the charging plug of the battery charger with the charging port on the cover in a wet state. - Otherwise, the battery charger and battery pack may malfunction. - Be sure to connect the charging plug only after the charging port on the cover is completely dry.
-Otherwise, the battery charger and battery pack may malfunction. - Do not apply excessive force to the charging plug or pull on the cord with the charging plug connected ed to the charging port on the cover. - Otherwise, the plug or port may be damaged. - Do not pedal while the charging plug is connected. - 3.
+- Do not connect the charging plug of the battery charger with the charging port on the frame in a wet state. - Otherwise, the battery charger and battery pack may malfunction. - Be sure to connect the charging plug only after the charging port on the frame is completely dry.
+Otherwise, the battery charger and battery pack may malfunction. - Do not apply excessive force to the charging plug or pull on the cord with the charging plug connected ed to the charging port on the frame. - Otherwise, the plug or port may be damaged. - Do not pedal while the charging plug is connected. - 3.
 See "Reading the charging status" or "Checking the residual battery capacity", and check that the battery charger is charging the battery pack.

-- 4. Confirm that charging is complete, and then disconnect the charging plug from the charging port on the cover. - When charging is complete, the battery charger lamp goes off.
+- 4. Confirm that charging is complete, and then disconnect the charging plug from the charging port on the frame. - When charging is complete, the battery charger lamp goes off.
 Grasp the top of the charging plug and pull it out straight.

-Do not apply excessive force to the charging plug or pull on the cord with the charging plug connected to the charging port on the cover.
+Do not apply excessive force to the charging plug or pull on the cord with the charging plug connected to the charging port on the frame.
 Otherwise, the plug or port may be damaged.

-5. Put down the lid of the charging port.
+- 5. Put down the lid of the charging port. - 6.
+Disconnect the power plug of the battery charger from a household power outlet.